 Types of Storms

-Floods also occur due to the rain and while other water rising faster than the drains can handle.
+Flooding: Floods also occur due to the rain and other water rises faster than the drains can handle.
 Flooding often leads to high damage to homes and other commercial buildings.

-Lightning happens for storm damage, and this usually causes trees to fall, wildfires, structural fires, and also power outages.
+Lightning: Lightning happens to storm damage, and this usually causes trees to fall, wildfires, structural fires, and also power outages.

 The main damage is caused by tropical storms which include damage that happens to the water.